LiteracyFanatic/articles/src/index.md

 ---
-title: '[うつ病の回復への道]{.japanese} (The Road to Recovery from Depression)'
+title: '[うつ病の回復への道]{.japanese}<br>(The Road to Recovery from Depression)'
-subtitle: 'Or how Learning a New Language and Switching to Linux Helped Me Fight Back Against Mental Illness[^title]'
+subtitle: 'Or How Learning a New Language and Switching to Linux Helped Me Fight Back Against Mental Illness[^title]'
 title-meta: うつ病の回復への道 (The Road to Recovery from Depression)
 author: Jordan Cannon
-date: July 20, 2020
+date: July 24, 2020
 keywords: depression, mental health, japanese, linux, programming
 description: An in depth look at my struggle with depression and how learning new things has helped me rise above it.
 lang: en